 However, as you are nearing retirement, you may want to review your portfolio to allocate more of your assets in more conservative investments, such as a ‘bread and butter’ property which could give you good rental returns.
 However, moving your investments to a safer avenue too early could also cause you to run short on your nest egg.
 You need to ensure that your savings can support you well through retirement.
 Balance is the key!

-If you are thinking of purchasing a residential property this year, here are the latest stamp duty charges & 6 other costs to consider before buying a house in 2019.
+If you are thinking of purchasing a residential property this year, here are the latest stamp duty charges & 6 other costs to consider before buying a house.
 Also, check out LoanCare, a home loan eligibility tool which will show you what is the maximum amount that you can borrow from up to 17 banks across Malaysia.

 7. Ignoring writing a will